Sony WH-1000XM5 Wireless Headphones vs Marshall Major V

 Which one is better?

-The Sony WH-1000XM5 Wireless Headphones is the better buy for most people - its industry-leading ANC utterly crushes the Marshall Major V.
+The Sony WH-1000XM5 Wireless Headphones is the better buy for most people - its 8 microphones for call quality crushes the Marshall Major V.

 Who should buy each?

-Choose the Marshall Major V if: you need over 100 hours of battery life for long trips, you want the convenience of wireless charging, or you prefer a lighter headphone for casual use.
+Choose the Marshall Major V if: you need 100+ hours of battery life for extended use, you want a lightweight design for casual listening, or you prefer wireless charging for convenience.

 Conclusion